Oneida Lake

 Oneida Lake is the largest lake entirely within New York state, with a surface area of 79.8 sqmi.

 The lake is located northeast of Syracuse and near the Great Lakes.
 It feeds the Oneida River, a tributary of the Oswego River, which flows into Lake Ontario.
 From the earliest times until the opening of the Erie Canal in 1825, the lake was part of an important waterway connecting the Atlantic seaboard of North America to the continental interior.

 The lake is about 21 mi long and about 5 mi wide with an average depth of 22 ft.
 The shoreline is about 55 mi.
 Portions of six counties and 69 communities are in the watershed.
 Oneida Creek, which flows past the cities of Oneida and Sherrill, empties into the southeast part of the lake, at South Bay.
 While not geologically considered one of the Finger Lakes, Oneida Lake, because of its proximity, is referred by some as their "thumb".
-Because it is shallow, it is warmer than the deeper Finger Lakes in summer and its surface freezes solidly in winter.
-It is popular for the winter sports of ice fishing and snowmobiling.